All You Need To Know About Leopard Geckos

 • When held captive, leopard geckos can live up to 15 to 20 years, and may even reach until 30 years.

-• The lifespan is relatively longer than most reptiles of the similar size as they only live up to 2 to 3 years.
+• The lifespan is relatively longer than most reptiles of similar size as they only live up to 2 to 3 years.

 What Do Leopard Geckos Eat?

-what do leopard gecko eat?
+What do leopard gecko eat?

 Like most reptiles, leopard geckos primarily feed on insects.
 These include crickets, silkworms, mealworms, waxworms, and super worms.